kristianlm/chicken-gochan/readme.md

 - channels don't have any type information
 - sending to a channel that gets closed does not panic, it unblocks all senders immediately with the `fail` flag set to non-`#f`.
-- closing an already closed channel has no effect, and is not an error (`gochan-close` is idempotent).
+- closing an already closed channel does not result in error.
 - `nil`-channels aren't supported, create new forever-blocking `(gochan 0)` instead.
 - Unlike in [Go], you can choose what channels to select on at runtime with `gochan-select*`